microsoft/rushstack.io-website/docs/api/rig-package.irigconfigjson.rigprofile.md

 ## Remarks

-The name must consist of lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`<!-- -->.
+The name must consist of lowercase alphanumeric words separated by hyphens, for example `"sample-profile"`.
 If the `"rigProfile"` is not specified, then the profile name `"default"` will be used.

 Example: `example-profile`